dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 for social behavior and history, giving us options that will yield concrete scientific evidence.
-Most social systems modeled with physical components are incomputable, but computational social science is harnessing these ideas today.
+Most social systems modeled with physical components are incomputable, but computational social science is harnessing these ideas today.[^pos-sensitive-propagation]

 - (cite study: about virtual/physical comm. networks)